sitistas/sitistas/README.md

 <!-- - 🏢 Looking for an internship in the Computer Engineering field, to sharpen my skills alongside my studies!
    Starting my thesis on NLP  -->

+- Here you can see my progress on Cybersecurity fundamentals, in [TryHackMe.com](https://tryhackme.com/p/basaltshrunken46)
 ![TryHackMe Badge](https://tryhackme-badges.s3.amazonaws.com/basaltshrunken46.png)